gscales/Exch-Rest/README.md

 # Using the Module

 Once you have succesfully authenticated and your token has been cached locally you can start using the cmdlets defined in the module.

+**How Can I Examples**

+Because this module has a large number of cmldets to help simplify every day tasks to make the documentation more useful I've created a How Can I page which simple lists a one word question and one line example taking into account that you have authenticated with a Application registration that has sufficient rights. see

 ## The -MailboxName parameter ##